What is blastomycosis?

 Prognosis is good for many cases of blastomycosis infection with recovery rates between 50-75%.

 "...a dog in poor condition or with advanced disease is less likely to survive."

 There is no way to determine this before starting treatment, although a dog in poor condition or with advanced disease is less likely to survive.
 For many, the critical period comes in the first 24-72 hours when the drug first takes effect and the fungi begin to die.
 Because the lungs usually harbor a large number of these fungal organisms, a severe inflammatory response may occur, causing respiratory distress or failure.
-Your veterinarian will radiograph your dog's chest prior to therapy to assess the condition of the lungs, although chest x-rays cannot always predict the outcome of treatment.
-For these reasons, a guarded prognosis is always warranted when dealing with blastomycosis.
+Your veterinarian will radiograph (x-ray) your dog's chest prior to therapy to assess the condition of the lungs, although chest x-rays cannot always predict the outcome of treatment.

 Relapse of blastomycosis tends to be more common when the fungus invades the nervous system, the testicles, or the eyes.
 Many drugs have difficulty penetrating the natural defensive barriers of these body systems, making it much harder to eliminate organisms in these sites.
 Castration of male dogs may be required to remove this potential source of organisms.
 For similar reasons, one or both eyes may be removed, especially if the disease has already blinded the pet.
 Even when treatment appears to be successful, the risk of relapse is very real with this disease.
-Follow-up testing of the urine with the MiraVista urine antigen test is generally recommended to evaluate treatment success and to determine when medication may be discontinued.
+Follow-up testing involves regular physical exams, radiographs and laboratory tests.
+Assessment with the MiraVista urine antigen test is generally recommended to evaluate treatment success and to determine when medication may be discontinued.

 Am I at risk of infection from my animal?

 Studies on the fungus have shown that once an animal is infected, the organism enters a different form or phase that does not appear to be infectious to other animals or to humans.